Gay money is big

 Where are we spending our money?
 Per the most recent 2016 Prudential LGBT Financial Experience Survey, we’re spending our gay money making ourselves feel good.

 For years, John and I spent the same way.
-This is how we acquired $51,000 in credit card debt (you can read about that here).
+This is how we acquired $51,000 in credit card debt.
 Over time, we learned that we were making up in our adulthood for feeling inferior and inadequate during our childhood.
 While this provided temporary enjoyment, it brought long-term unhappiness and served neither us nor our queer community.